 This week’s posts focus only on the Ferguson situation and Robin Williams, and there are plenty of interesting stories on both subjects:

 I’ll start with the story of David Carson, a photographer for the St. Louis Post Dispatch who’s been covering the situation in Ferguson.
 This story documents his experiences and gives a first-hand look at both his courage and a chaotic environment.
 Dave’s a friend so I have a personal interest in this story, but it’s definitely a gripping read for anyone.
-You should also follow him on Twitter to catch his remarkable photos and get an up-close look from a journalist in the middle of everything.

 After the initial shock of the riots, what’s been stunning is the behavior of police towards journalists and citizens engaged in nonviolent protests.
 It’s a complicated situation, and there are dangerous individuals out there.
 However, there’s a militaristic feeling to the way the cops have treated the situation.
 Alex Kane’s post on Bill Moyers’ site gives many examples of the evolution of a force set up to “protect and serve” the people.
 Titled “Not Just Ferguson: 11 Eye-Opening Facts About America’s Militarized Police Forces”, it should be essential reading for anyone questioning what’s changed with police tactics.